whiskyechobravo/kerkoapp/README.md

   methodology.
 * Extra environment variables provide quick shortcuts for:
     * defining facets based on Zotero collections;
-    * filtering tags and notes (regular expressions for blacklisting and/or whitelisting);
+    * filtering tags, or notes and attachments (regular expressions for blacklisting and/or whitelisting);
     * excluding fields, facets, sort options or search scopes from Kerko's defaults.
 * Templates for common HTTP errors.